-1.5 Status for Tuition Fees Purposes
+1.5 Status for Tuition Fees Purposes and Payment of Tuition Fees in Advance

-Your offer communication indicates the tuition fee category (UK, EU or International) applicable to you based on the information provided in your application.
+Your offer communication indicates the tuition fee category (UK or International) applicable to you based on the information provided in your application.
 The tuition fee quoted in the offer communication has been determined on the basis of this category.